Sarah Green (Miss. Green)

 I completed my NVQ Level 3 in 2012 and joined the team at Stepping Stones in February 2015, having previously worked as a child minder.

-Prior to the birth of my own little girl I worked full-time and was a keyperson.
-Initially, when I returned from maternity leave, I worked part-time in a role that took me across all age groups in the Nursery.
-However, recently, I have resumed a keyperson role on a Tuesday, Wednesday and Thursday which I really enjoy.
-I have a calm, patient and unhurried disposition, so I find that I have a particularly natural affinity with the younger age groups of children.
-I get huge job satisfaction helping them to settle into the Nursery routine, building trusting relationships and supporting them to develop into happy, confident and curious little characters.
-It is really rewarding being part of their early years and knowing that you have played an important part in keeping them safe; providing a nurturing environment and preparing them for their next steps through Nursery and new wider life experiences.
+I have a calm, patient, and unhurried disposition, so I find that I have a particularly natural affinity with the younger age groups of children.
+I get huge job satisfaction helping them to settle into the Nursery routine, building trusting relationships and supporting them to develop into happy, confident, and curious little characters.
+It is really rewarding being part of their early years and knowing that you have played an important part in keeping them safe, providing a nurturing environment and preparing them for their next steps through Nursery and new wider life experiences.

 Early Years Practitioner